ipfs-shipyard/js-libp2p-transfer-performance/README.md

 This is repeated with ever increasing chunk sizes.

+It runs each chunk size test five times and takes the fastest time.

 The recorded times are stored in `results.csv` which can be used to create a graph.

 ## Configuration